tcpdump Commands

 Packet captures may contain sensitive data.
 Ensure proper authorization before capturing traffic, especially on shared networks.

-For complex analysis, save captures to PCAP files and open in Wireshark for GUI-based packet inspection and filtering.
+For TLS analysis, save captures to PCAP files (-w) and open in Wireshark for GUI-based inspection or use tshark for command-line protocol decoding with structured output of certificate details, cipher suites, and handshake messages.

 Buffer Size

-Use -B option to increase buffer size for high-traffic environments to prevent packet loss during capture.
+Use -B option to increase the kernel buffer size (in KiB) for high-traffic environments to prevent packet loss during capture.